-With the active income, you can hire more people so you can open up the capacity to serve more clients.
-And you can slowly develop your team from scratch.
-Once you get to that level, now you can start thinking about creating passive income yourself.
+With that income, you can hire more people so you can open up the capacity to serve more clients.
+And you can slowly develop your team.

-I hope this blog was an eye opener for you.
-Make sure you join my TRAINING on Udemy or Skillshare where I teach you How to Start a Instagram Management Business from Scratch using Instagram (AND Get Paid… FAST)!
+I hope this blog was an eye opener for you, and you can learn more on my next blog where I teach you How to Start an Instagram Management Business from Scratch using Instagram (AND Get Paid Clients… FAST)!